Gabriel-xyz/SKALE-Physics/README.md

 | **Body Interactions** | Bodies can push or impart forces on each other. |

 ## Missing Features
-The library is in alpha and lacks three features for completion (funding needed):
+The library is in alpha and lacks three features for completion:
 - Raycasting
 - Circle Colliders
 - Collision/Trigger Callbacks